toextendmylimits/LeetCode/000-tree-dfs.md

    </details>
 ## Medium
 1. [114.
 Flatten Binary Tree to Linked List](https://leetcode.com/problems/flatten-binary-tree-to-linked-list)
+   dfs in postorder
+   1. return node if it's null or leaf
+   1. then if letTrail is not null, connect leftTrail with right subtree, and connect node with left subtree,
-   dfs in preorder, return node if it's null or leaf, otherwise return rightTrail if it is not null, else return leftTrail
+   1. In the end return rightTrail if it is not null, else return leftTrail
    <details>

    ```python